 An actual flat copper button from George Washington’s presidential inauguration, with the relief letters “GW” and reading “Long Live the President,” showing aged patina expected for a button of its age, hammered for $1,645; and a lot of tableware taken from one of Saddam Hussein’s palaces, with all pieces engraved with the Iraqi eagle, shield and script, rose to $1,469.

 Rounding out a short list of the auction’s top lots: an Imperial German Navy presentation dagger, made around 1900 and engraved with the initials of the serviceman it was presented to (“L. v.
 F”) and the ship he was assigned to (“S.M.S.
 Gneisenau”) breezed to $2,645; and a World War I Marine grouping comprising two Silver Stars, a Purple Heart, a Good Conduct Medal, a French Croix de Guerre, a New York State Conspicuous Service Cross and more made $2,588.

 Mohawk Arms, Inc.’s next auction has been tentatively scheduled for the third weekend in November.
 An outstanding collection of military helmets and headgear may be offered, and already consigned are medals, badges, Samurai swords (including two surrender swords, one from a General and one from an Admiral) and hundreds of other items related to militaria.

-To learn more about Mohawk Arms, Inc., and the November auction, log on to www.MilitaryRelics.com.
+To learn more about Mohawk Arms, Inc., log on to www.MilitaryRelics.com.